Kitware/vtk-examples/src/Instructions/ForDevelopers.md

         ctest -V -R MyNewExample
 ```

-Note: If **MyNewExample** is not built, then in the directory where you put the file do:
+Note: If **MyNewExample** is not built, then in the directory where you put the file, do:

 ``` bash
     touch CMakeLists.txt